svafaeva93/sql-challenge/README.md

   - for the primary keys, verified that the column is unique;
   - created tables in the correct order to handle the foreign keys.

-Import each CSV file into its corresponding SQL table.
+Imported each CSV file into its corresponding SQL table.

-Data Analysis
+Data Analysis involved these tasks:

 1. List the employee number, last name, first name, sex, and salary of each employee.